Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 The `echo` command takes an index and an offset, and calls `execve("/bin/echo", argv, NULL)` where `argv[2] = ptr[idx] + offset`.
 This prints the bytes at that address as a string, giving us an arbitrary read within any allocation at any offset.

-Replace the "Leaking via Echo's Internal Chunk" section with this:

----

 ### Leaking via Echo's Internal Chunk

 Every time `echo` is called, it runs `malloc(0x20)` internally.
 Looking at the source: